 A few drops can be sufficient to produce clear psychoactive effects when dripped directly under the tongue.

 Myristicin may also be injected into the veins.

-Some people simply mix the powder in a liquid, such as milk, orange juice or Coca-Cola, and drink.
+Some people simply mix the powder in a liquid, such as milk, orange juice, or Coca-Cola, and drink it.
 In fact, safrole and myristicin were found in many commercially-available cola-flavored soft drinks.

 Others recommend just putting the powder deep in the mouth and swallowing it with some lemonade as if you are taking a pill.

 To produce a mild intoxication lasting about 12 hours and followed by deep sleep, 5-20 grams of nutmeg powder (1-3 whole seeds) are eaten, while 2-3 nutmeg seeds are regarded as a hallucinogenic dosage.

 One nutmeg yields approximately one tablespoon of ground nutmeg and weighs about 6-7 g.

 You can test the potency of nutmeg by inserting a needle into the nut.
 If it is fresh, a drop of oil should bubble up after pulling the needle out.

 Ideally, the nutmeg powder should be freshly grated/powdered since myristicin tends to decrease in varying degrees after the nutmeg is processed.